 | FIRST- YEAR

-Thank you for considering leading FUP 2014!
-Anyone who will be a student in fall semester 2014 is welcome to apply, and we have included FAQs for your convenience below.
-Soon after the due date, we will send you information about scheduling an interview, which will take place from February 6th through February 16th.
-We will get back to you by the end of February with final decisions.
+Thank you for considering leading FUP 2015!
+Anyone who will be a student in fall semester 2015 is welcome to apply, and we have included FAQs for your convenience below.
+Soon after the due date, we will send you information about scheduling an interview, which will take place in mid-February.
+We will get back to you by mid-March with final decisions.
 Good luck!

 What is FUP?

 The First-Year Urban Program is a week-long orientation to communities and community service opportunities in Cambridge and Boston for incoming first-year undergraduates (whom we call FUPpies).
 FUP supports and challenges FUPpies to look beyond the walls of Harvard and to see the issues that affect the urban community in which they will be spending their next four years.
 FUPpies, accompanied by experienced sophomore, junior, and senior student leaders and mentors, work with Cambridge and Boston area community members, the leaders of neighborhood service and activist organizations, and the leaders of the College's public service community.
 FUP's mission is threefold: to aid grass-roots organizations in local communities; to catalyze the FUPpies' involvement in service and activism while at the College; and to orient the new students to Harvard, Cambridge, and Boston, while providing them with the opportunity to meet peers who share with them an interest in public service and activism.